 The pastorate are planning a united service at Nantwich on 15th May 2016, Pentecost Sunday.
 We have no details yet.
 If it’s like our first one last year, it will be a resounding success.
 It wasn’t like the previous united service, completely different.
 Our church was well represented.
 Garry Wareham led the uplifting service with some lovely worship songs, and David Spence gave the sermon.
 Instead of a lavish tea we had plenty of opportunity to mingle and enjoy chatting to friends from the other churches.

 On 19th March 2017 we learned that the group no longer qualifies for another full-time minister.
 This is a blow to David who has cared for four churches for four years in retirement.
 Garry Wareham, now at Nantwich, has offered to help oversee Winsford or Middlewich and Murray George, now at Congleton and Alsager, has offered to be minister for us at Minshull.
 We are pleased for David’s sake and a little apprehensive about change even though it may be for the better.
-If our special church meeting on 2nd April agrees, Murray would start in September.
+At our special church meeting we agreed to call Murray who will start in September, after his Sabbatical.